-The University's Income, Expenditure and Results for the year to 31 July 2017 are summarised as follows:
+The University's Income, Expenditure and Results for the year to 31 July 2018 are summarised as follows:

-2016/17 £,000 2015/16 £'000

-Income 24,451 23,961

-Expenditure 22,808 22,090

-Surplus on continuing operations 1,643 1,871

-Loss on Disposal of Fixed Asset (114)

-Transfer from Revaluation Reserve in respect of depreciation of revalued assets 147 147

-Comprehensive Income for the year 1,676 2,018
+Income Expenditure 2017/18 £,000 24,150 23,613 2016/17 £,000 24,451 22,808 Surplus on continuing operations 537 1,643 Loss on Disposal of Fixed Asset Transfer from Revaluation Reserve in respect of depreciation of revalued assets - 147 (114) 147 Comprehensive Income for the year 684 1,676

-The University's total income in 2016/17 of £24.5 million has increased by 2% on the previous year and effective cost control has enabled it to continue to generate positive operating surpluses.
+The University's total income in 2017/18 of £24.1 million has decreased by 1.2% on the previous year and effective cost control has enabled it to continue to generate positive operating surpluses.

-The outturn for the year reflects the Council's commitment to the generation of operating surpluses.
-This financial strategy supports both investment in the campus and ongoing sustainability of operations, whilst the necessity to make efficiency savings has been embraced.
+The outturn for the year reflects the Council's commitment to the generation of operating surpluses, in order to further invest in the campus.
+This financial strategy supports both investment in the campus and the ongoing sustainability of operations, whilst the necessity to make efficiency savings has been embraced.

-Plans for Future Periods
+Plans for future periods

-The mission of the University has always been to provide high quality accessible academic and professional education based on respect for others, social justice and equality.
+The mission of the University has always been to provide high-quality accessible academic and professional education based on respect for others, social justice and equality.
 Newman University seeks to make a positive difference to individuals and communities through the contribution of staff, students and graduates and will continue to do so.

 The Council is charged with the responsibility of setting the strategic direction of the University in the longer term.
-Following the appointment of the new Chancellor in March 2014, Council approved a new Strategic Plan in June 2014 covering the period 2014-2020.
+Council approved a new Strategic Plan in June 2014 covering the period 2014-2020.
 The Strategic Plan derives from the clear framework of a new vision, a reasserted Catholic ethos and the confirmed mission and values of Newman University.
 The key strands of the Strategic Plan are: formation for students; formation for staff; research, enterprise and scholarship; collaborative partnerships and sustainable development.
 Newman, in line with its motto 'ex umbris in veritatem' (out of the shadows into truth), is committed to continued enhancement of its approach to formation for students and staff.
 Following the appointment of the new Vice-Chancellor in January 2017 the Strategic Plan has been reviewed and refreshed.

 As expected, the commitment to teacher education, for both Catholic and non-Catholic schools, remains at the heart of the mission and future planning of the University.
 Newman is one of the largest accredited providers of School Direct training in the West Midlands, working with Teaching School Alliances and individual schools at both primary and secondary levels.
-Newman has progressed from being a member of a consortium for Early Years Professional Status, to becoming a stand-alone provider of Early Years Initial Teacher Training (EYITT), leading to Early Years Teacher Status (EYTS) which superseded EYPS.
-Following the first successful cohort in 2015, Newman applied for and was allocated 20 places for two postgraduate routes in 2016.